cherrysnowleapord/cherrysnowleapord/README.md

-## Hello 👋
+## Welcome!

 # About me
 Hi!
-My name is Grant, i'm 19 years old.
+My name is Grant, I am 19 years old.
 Around 6 years ago I started getting very interested in computer networking.
 Since then I have been learning anything and everything I can about developing around my skillsets.

 ### Get to know my developer personality
+- If a task should be automated, it will be
-- If tasks can and should be automated they will be
+- If code should be modulated, it will be
 - I always do my own research and intel before requesting help
 - I am mainly self taught
 - I take pride in my work being original
 - I am very adaptable to different coding environments and people.

 # Technical Skills